gagankj/installing-frappe-drive/README.md

  ![image](https://user-images.githubusercontent.com/103517339/221199355-bcece20d-65dc-4914-892d-e9f7d210b3c1.png)

  It will appear like this, Enter Administrator as username and the password should the same as created in step 15.

+ Finally, open the URL http://drive.site:8000/drive in your browser to see the app running.
  ###
    Frappe Drive is running now.